|Colors:||White, cream, seal, red, chocolate, lilac, blue|

 What’s the Price of Ragdoll Kittens?

 You should take into account several considerations when it comes to bringing any pet into your home.
 For a Ragdoll, the first task is finding a breeder, which won’t pose a problem.
-However, it’s a popular breed that may affect availability and indeed the cost of a kitten.
+However, it’s a popular breed that may affect the availability and the cost of a kitten.
 You can expect to pay several hundred dollars for a Ragdoll.

 However, you’ll likely pay more for some point patterns.
 Pets from champion lines can easily boost the price to four figures.
-The other options are to opt for a kitten that isn’t of show or breeding quality.
+The other options are to adopt a kitten that isn’t of show or breeding quality.
 There are also rescue organizations that would be more than happy to match you with a cat.
 In any case, we recommend sticking with a seller who will provide a health guarantee.

 3 Little-Known Facts About the Ragdoll